-The law of the stolen beam in the Tosefta is not found in the parallel mishnah, but it is mentioned in two other places in the Mishnah where it is presented as a ‘testimony’ of R. Yohanan b.
-Gudgada, a sage who was active at the end of the Second Temple period (before 67 CE).
+The law of the stolen beam in the Tosefta is not found in the parallel Mishnah, but it is mentioned in two other places in the Mishnah where it is presented as a ‘testimony’ of R. Yohanan b.
+Gudgada, a sage who lived at the end of the Second Temple period (before 67 CE).
 Testimony is a special genre in the Mishnah, usually used for the transmission of ancient laws, suggesting that the law of the stolen beam is ancient.
 The contexts of these mishnayot strengthen the hypothesis that this ancient law is not related to ownership.
 Especially important is another testimony of the same sage that appears immediately after the law of the stolen beam:

 …concerning a purgation offering – if [the animal] was stolen property, and this was not known publicly, [nevertheless] it effects atonement.
 [It does so] for the betterment of the altar.